 Step #5

 Now, they are ready to lay out to dry.
 Make sure the gourds are completely dry before using.
 They can be put in the oven on low to speed up the process.
 Be sure and keep an eye on them; gourds do burn.
-Voila, the gourds are pretty, clean… and now the real fun can begin.
+Voila, the gourds are pretty, and clean… and now the real fun can begin.